-This unit will familiarise you with the legislation framework, Australian Standards and codes for construction of buildings and civil structures.
-Key areas covered will include construction codes, work health and safety, Aboriginal heritage, and environmental legislation.
+This unit will familiarise you with the legislation framework, Australian standards and codes of practice for construction of buildings and civil structures.
+Key areas covered will include construction codes, work health and safety, Aboriginal and cultural heritage, and environmental legislation.
 It is important for paraprofessionals within the building and civil construction industries to correctly identify, interpret and apply these regulatory requirements to construction projects.
 You will have structured opportunities to develop your literacy in construction standards and legislation through industry-specific case studies and real-world research activities.
-Ethics, integrity and professional accountability will be explored through current examples of construction professionals who failed to comply with legislation and standards, and the outcomes of those decisions will be analysed and discussed.

 |Unit name||Legislation and Standards in Construction|